ContextCov: Deriving and Enforcing Executable Constraints from Agent Instruction Files: Introduction

-\textbf{The Rise of Agent Instructions.} To bridge this supervision gap, the developer community has organically adopted \emph{Agent Instruction files}.
-Stored in files such as \texttt{AGENTS.md}, \texttt{CLAUDE.md}, or \texttt{copilot-instructions.md}, these documents define the rules of engagement for autonomous agents.
-The agents.md website~\cite{agentsmd} reports that over 60,000 GitHub repositories now include such files.
-Recent taxonomic studies have identified over 16 categories of instructions~\cite{chatlatanagulchai2025agent}, which we organize into three broad categories based on enforcement mechanism. \emph{Process constraints} govern build commands, package managers, and environment setup (e.g., ``Always use \texttt{pnpm}, never \texttt{npm}''). \emph{Source constraints} specify style guides, naming conventions, and API preferences (e.g., ``Use arrow functions over anonymous function expressions''). \emph{Architectural constraints} define module dependencies and layer restrictions (e.g., ``The UI layer must not import from the database layer'').
+To close this supervision gap, developers have organically adopted \emph{Agent Instruction files}.
+Common examples include \texttt{AGENTS.md}, \allowbreak \texttt{CLAUDE.md}, and \texttt{copilot-instructions.md}, which define repository specific rules for autonomous behavior.
+The \texttt{agents.md} webpage~\cite{agentsmd} reports that more than 60,000 public repositories include such files, though guidance on content quality, update frequency, and enforcement is still evolving.
+Recent taxonomies identify more than 16 instruction categories~\cite{chatlatanagulchai2025agent}, which we group into three enforcement-oriented classes: \emph{process constraints} govern commands, package managers, and environment setup (e.g., ``Use \texttt{pnpm}, not \texttt{npm}''); \emph{source constraints} govern coding style, naming, and API usage (e.g., ``Prefer arrow functions over anonymous function expressions''); and \emph{architectural constraints} govern module boundaries and dependency direction (e.g., ``The UI layer must not import from the database layer'').

-\textbf{The Problem.} Agent Instructions suffer from a critical flaw.
-They are passive text files, not executable specifications.
-This introduces the challenge of \emph{Context Drift}, where an agent produces changes that violate the constraints specified in its instructions.
-Many constraints are inherently difficult to verify through manual review.
-Without automated enforcement, violations accumulate silently.

-Two distinct challenges contribute to Context Drift.
-The first is \emph{underspecified instructions}, which we do not address since agents cannot follow unspecified constraints.
-The second, which we focus on, is \emph{agent non-compliance}.
-Even when instructions are adequately specified, agents may fail to follow them due to conflicting input, capability limitations, context overload, or codebase patterns that conflict with stated instructions~\cite{liu2026functionalcorrectness, gao2025codehallucination}.
-We term this gap between what agents \emph{should} do and what they \emph{actually} do the Reality Gap.

-The Reality Gap has severe implications.
-An agent instructed to ``use \texttt{pnpm}'' but encountering legacy \texttt{package-lock.json} files faces an instruction-environment conflict.
-LLMs often prioritize immediate context over system-level directives~\cite{shi2023large, geng2025controlillusion, hwang2025instructional}, leading to non-compliant changes.
-Similarly, agents optimizing for local task completion may cause architectural erosion~\cite{andrews2020erosion} by introducing circular dependencies or layer breaches.
-Perhaps most concerning, these violations compound over time~\cite{molnar2020technicaldebt}.
-When an agent mimics existing patterns that violate instructions, subsequent agent runs continue and amplify the drift.
+Despite their growing use, instruction files remain passive text rather than executable specifications.
+Consequently, agents can violate stated constraints when instructions conflict with local context or when long contexts dilute directive salience.
+These constraint violations appear in both fully autonomous and human-in-the-loop settings because agent edit velocity can exceed human review bandwidth, and many violations especially architectural ones are difficult to detect manually.